 - Boiled eggs

-* Indicates a recipe included in Real Food for the Real Homemaker.
+* Indicates a recipe included in my cookbook, Real Food for the Real Homemaker.

 After you make your menu map, flip the paper over and create a shopping list using the ingredients you’ll need for those recipes.
 I like to divide my shopping list into four simple categories: Cold, Dry, Produce, and Miscellaneous.
 I explained how to organize a grocery shopping trip in more detail HERE.

-If you’re using our cookbook for meal inspiration, you can take advantage of the shopping list generator that comes with the book.
+If you’re using my cookbook for meal inspiration, you can take advantage of the shopping list generator that comes with the book.